-Classic Disney Villains Getting Their Own Series Titled ‘Book Of Enchantments’ On Disney+
+Classic Disney Villains Getting Their Own Series, Titled ‘Book Of Enchantments’ On Disney+

 The service will also be looking to create other smaller films from their existing classic Disney properties, like a live-action Lady And The Tramp remake.

-Disney+ service will be launching late this year.
+Disney+ service will be launching later this year.